LASP-Libera/libera_utils/README.md

 1. Create a release candidate branch named according to the version to be released.
 This branch is used to polish the release while work continues on dev (towards the next release).
 The naming convention is `release/X.Y.Z`

+2. Bump the version of the package to the version you are about to release, either manually by editing `pyproject.toml` or by running `poetry version X.Y.Z` or bumping according to a valid bump rule like `poetry version patch` (see poetry docs).

-2. Open a PR to merge the release branch into master.
+3. Open a PR to merge the release branch into master.
 This informs the rest of the team how the release process is progressing as you polish the release branch.

-3. When you are satisfied that the release branch is ready, merge the PR into `master`.
+4. When you are satisfied that the release branch is ready, merge the PR into `master`.

-4. Check out the `master` branch, pull the merged changes, and tag the newly created merge commit with the desired version `X.Y.Z` and push the tag upstream.
+5. Check out the `master` branch, pull the merged changes, and tag the newly created merge commit with the desired version `X.Y.Z` and push the tag upstream.

    ```bash